Nov 26 2020

 We’re really delighted to announce a new programme of refurbishment and redisplay for the Graves Gallery, which has been made possible through a generous five-year funding grant from the Ampersand Foundation.

 Sheffield’s Graves Gallery is set to benefit from a significant five-year investment thanks to funding from the Ampersand Foundation announced today.
 Museums Sheffield has secured the generous £455,000 grant to improve the gallery displays and a programme of engagement activity.
-The Gallery will undergo an initial six-month programme of refurbishment and redisplay before reopening in late spring 2021.
+The Gallery will undergo an initial six-month programme of refurbishment and redisplay before reopening in summer 2021.

 The Graves Gallery is located on the top floor of Sheffield’s Central Library, one of the city centre’s landmark buildings.
 Opened in 1934, it is home to Sheffield’s visual art collection, with displays featuring works by greats from JMW Turner and Cezanne to Bridget Riley and Grayson Perry.
 The historic building is in need of significant investment and has been identified as a priority by owners Sheffield City Council.
 The council, in collaboration with Museums Sheffield, hope to develop an ambitious plan for the future of Central Library & Graves Gallery when the funding landscape, greatly affected by COVID-19, allows.